albertofp/dotfiles/README.md

 ## Considerations

 - Keep using Stow?
 Or just move completely to ansible
-- Ass support for both private and work githubs?
+- Add support for both private and work githubs?
 - What needs to be encrypted?
 - Linting/checks in github actions?
 - Does .kube/ belong in dotfiles